ebrensi/heatflask/frontend/README.md

 For development, run `npm run watch` in the `/frontend` directory.
 This will call the [Parcel](https://www.parceljs.com) bundler to build all the frontend modules and put the distrubution code into a few `.js` bundles (one for each HTML file) in a new directory called `/frontend/dist`, which is also ignored by Git.

-`npm run watch` starts a daemon process that rebuilds the dependency bundles every time a file in `[/frontend/src](/frontend/src)` changes.
+`npm run watch` starts a daemon process that rebuilds the dependency bundles every time a file in [`/frontend/src`](/frontend/src) changes.
 For a one-time build, run `npm run build`.

 Heatflask development typically involves two terminal windows.
 The backend server [`dev-run`](/backend/dev-run) running in [`/backend`](/backend)) and serving at `http://127.0.0.1:5000`, and the Parcel watcher (`npm run watch`) running in `/frontend`.
 With the backend server running and frontend dependecies built and bundled, you should be able to get Heatflask running in a browser at [`http://127.0.0.1:5000`](http://127.0.0.1:5000).

 As long as the watcher is running, whatever changes you make to files in [`/frontend/src`](/frontend/src) will be reflected at [`http://127.0.0.1:5000`](http://127.0.0.1:5000).
-Browser developer tools are available in most browsers (Chrome, Firefox, Safari) by the shortcut `ctrl-shift-i`.
+Browser developer tools are available in most browsers (Chrome, Firefox, Safari) with the shortcut `ctrl-shift-i`.

+If there are any problems getting this working, please create an [issue](https://github.com/ebrensi/heatflask/issues).
+Otherwise, Congratulations!🥳

+I look forward to your contributions.
+Let's make Geospatial Dataviz Great Again!